dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 - access to sources.
 - deploying resource kinds.
 - access for users
-- target clusters.
+- deploying to target clusters.

 Flux doesn't offer its own user management like Argo CD does.
 Instead, platform administrators should use Kubernetes RBAC and policy driven validation to establish security.
 Flux has a multi-component design, and integrates with many other systems.
 Having different components and CRDs such as git repositories, charts, notifications, etc. helps separate concerns, thus simplifies setting up policies.
 Platform admins can [enforce service account impersonation](https://fluxcd.io/docs/components/helm/helmreleases/#role-based-access-control) to minimize privileges.

 ## Everything is a CRD

-> Get in the ship sweety!
-GET IN THE GODD*MN SHIP!!
-Everything is on cob!
-The whole planet is on a cob!
-Go!
-GO!!
-GO!!! -- Rick Sanchez, Rick and Morty - S02E10 The Wedding Squanchers
+> Everything is on cob!
+The whole planet is on a cob! -- Rick Sanchez, Rick and Morty - S02E10 The Wedding Squanchers

 While Argo CD offers only two major CRDs, Application and AppProject, Flux has separate CRDs for each concept such as Kustomization (kustomize-controller), HelmRelease, HelmChart (helm-controller), HelmRepository, GitRepository (source-controller), Alert, Event (notification-controller), etc. This allows for a cleaner design, which precipitates in details such as:
 - using Flux, notification configuration is [placed in CRDs](https://fluxcd.io/docs/components/notification/), whereas for Argo CD, it is [placed in ConfigMaps]((https://argocd-notifications.readthedocs.io/en/stable/triggers/)) in the Argo CD deployment's namespace.
 Access to that namespace is often restricted to the platform administrators.